ashleykylle/csopesy_g3/README.md

 Santos, Alejandro Gabriel
 <br><br>
-How to compile & run the program:
+How to run the program:

 1. Run by entering: 'main.bat'